macsymwang/hugo/content/posts/my-first-post.md

 draft: true
 ---

-This is my first hugo page
+This is my first hugo page.